canvas-medical/fhirstarter/README.md

 ## Background

 FHIRStarter uses a provider pattern to enable developers to plug functions into the framework that implement FHIR interactions such as create, read, search, and update, and have FHIR-compatible API routes created automatically.
+FHIR interactions that are supplied must use the resource classes defined by the [FHIR Resources](https://pypi.org/project/fhir.resources/) Python package, which is a collection of Pydantic models for FHIR resources.

 In order to stand up a FHIR server, all that is required is to create a FHIRStarter and a FHIRProvider instance, register a FHIR interaction with the provider, add the provider to the FHIRStarter instance, and pass the FHIRStarter instance to an ASGI server.